 Our attorneys represent clients in child custody cases in dissolutions, legal separations, major modifications, and paternity actions (both before and after paternity has been established).
 Our attorneys can help you develop a proposed parenting plan or residential plan, as well as resolve any child support issues.

-Although the proposed parenting plan in King County, WA, is not actually required for 60 days post-filing, it is often filed at the time of filing.
+Although the proposed parenting plan in King County, WA, is not actually required for 60 days post-filing, it is often filed at the time of filing the Petition for Dissolution or Legal Separation.
 We help our client resolve their case by presenting any final order affecting the parenting/residential plan or confirming the case for trial if the parties cannot agree on a plan.

 In Washington, the law requires a parenting plan in many types of cases including a marital dissolution, legal separation, or annulment where minor children are involved.
 The courts no longer use the terms “child custody” or “visitation.”
-Instead, the parents are encouraged to resolve these issues by developing a "parenting plan."
+Instead, the parents are encouraged to resolve these issues by developing a "parenting plan," which will indicate that one parent is the primary caregiver, and the other parent has residential time with the child or children.
 If the parents are not in agreement, then the court will develop the parenting plan.

 If the parties agree on the plan, then the parties will submit an agreed parenting plan to the court.
 Alternatively, the parents can propose opposing plans.
 The court will decide what is in the best interests of the children.
 Parenting plans contain the following elements: